 - Transfer the dough to a work surface.

-- Cut off pieces of dough, about the size of a golf ball and roll out into a log about a 1/2 inch wide and 6 inches long.
+- Cut off pieces of dough, slightly smaller than a golf ball and roll out into a log about a 1/2 inch wide and 7 inches long.

 - Twist the dough to form a loop inserting one end through the loop while forming a knot.